partiql/partiql-lang-kotlin/examples/Readme.md

     * CsvExprValueExample: how to create an `ExprValue` for a custom data format, in this case CSV
     * CustomFunctionsExample: how to create and register user defined functions (UDF)
     * EvaluationWithBindings: query evaluation with global bindings
-    * EvaluationWithBindings: query evaluation with global bindings that are lazily evaluated
+    * EvaluationWithLazyBindings: query evaluation with global bindings that are lazily evaluated
     * ParserErrorExample: inspecting errors thrown by the `Parser`
     * ParserExample: how to parse a query and serialize the query AST
     * PartialEvaluationRewriter: simple rewriter example that partially evaluates simple operations like `1+1`